-- Beware Of Overly Invasive Plants Often plants are listed in catalogs as: readily reseeding or vigorous or having a spreading habit or being extremely hardy.
-This often may mean the plant can become invasive and spread well beyond your intended area.
-Catalogs are wonderful resources for finding special plants.
-But some catalogs just go too far with their colorful descriptions, implying that a plant is trouble-free, carefree, practically perfect in every way.
+Often plants are listed in catalogs as: Readily reseeding.
+Vigorous.
+Spreads easily.
+Extremely hardy.
+Sounds great, right?
+Proceed with caution!
+These terms often mean the plant can become invasive and spread well beyond your intended area.
+Catalogs are wonderful resources for finding special plants, but sometimes they can go too far with their colorful descriptions, implying that a plant is carefree or practically perfect in every way.

-- Kill All Bugs Those new to gardening often feel that "the only good bug is a dead bug."
-NOT TRUE.
-A healthy garden will always have a population of insect life GOOD and BAD.
+Those new to gardening often feel that 'the only good bug is a dead bug.'
+Not true!
+A healthy garden will always have a population of insect life that is both positive and negative.
 The key is balance.
 Remember, the garden isn't your house, it is theirs and most of the insects in the flower bed and vegetable garden are good guys.
-They may nibble on the occasional leaf or bud but they more than earn their keep by eating up the bad guys and providing pollination services.
-Less than 5% of the various insects, beetles, spiders, worms and caterpillars, etc., are true pests so "nukeing" the garden with pesticides often does far more harm than good.
+They may nibble on the occasional leaf or bud, but they more than earn their keep by eating up the villains and providing pollination services.
+Less than five percent of the various beetles, spiders, worms and caterpillars are true pests so 'nuking' the garden with pesticides often does far more harm than good.

-- Not Preparing New Beds Properly Piling soil on top of your lawn or new flower beds WILL NOT kill weeds.
+Piling dirt on top of your lawn or new flower beds will not kill weeds.
 They will thrive and flourish in the rich new soil.
 Be diligent in pulling and digging the area and amend the soil.
-The time spent building a good weed free soil base before planting will make the future tending of the bed much easier and satisfying.
+The time spent building a good weed-free basebefore planting will make the future tending of the bed much easier and satisfying.

-GardenWeb Home Page | Forums | New to Gardening Forum
+GardenWeb Home Page | Forums | Forum